Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Himawari is an initiative of the Tokyo Metropolitan government that collects and publishes the data reported by medical institutions, including hospitals, clinics, dental clinics, birth centers, and pharmacies, as per Japanese laws.

-Japanese Health Info (JHI) is another good resource to help non-Japanese speaking foreigners who need medical attention to find and make hospital appointments.
+Japanese Health Info (JHI) is another good resource that can help non-Japanese-speaking foreigners who need medical attention find and make hospital appointments.
 Moreover, JHI also helps to interpret when you are talking to a doctor, among other things, to assist you.

 This tool for hospital searches in Japan is another great resource for finding information about hospitals in Tokyo and Japan.